-Page 75 of 113 Active Date: 7th November 2018 Document Reference: PDUSERHBK Version 14 When a patient dies, the Medical Certificate of Cause of Death should be issued as soon as possible.
+When a patient dies, the Medical Certificate of Cause of Death should be issued as soon as possible, and the case reviewed by the Medical Examiner before the certificate is given to the family.
 Where a hospital post mortem is required for medical reasons, the medical certificate should be issued to relatives and their consent for the procedure obtained in writing on the appropriate consent form.
 The Bereavement Officer should be contacted in the first instance (extn.
-86155 / bleep 1917) who will ensure that the Consent Team, consisting of clinicians and pathologists amongst others, will be available to answer any questions that the bereaved may have .Trust policies and consent forms, available on the intranet, must be followed in this regard.
+86155 / bleep 1917) who will ensure that the Consent Team, consisting of clinicians and pathologists amongst others, will be available to answer any questions that the bereaved may have.
+Trust policies and consent forms, available on the intranet, must be followed in this regard.